 Yes, we expect that all graduate student assistants will continue to work or transition to work or teach remotely, and that all contract terms will be honored.

 Student employees who are on the payroll will be paid for the first two weeks of the semester according to their approved work schedule, whether or not work was performed for the full two weeks.
 Going forward, students will be permitted to work only from a remote location and will be paid for hours actually worked.
 Supervisors will be strongly encouraged to identify remote work duties for the students working in their department.

-Students who accepted Federal Work Study awards and started to work at their positions after the start of the semester will be paid for the first two weeks of the semester according to their approved work schedule.
-Going forward, students will be permitted to work only from a remote location and will be paid only for those hours worked.
-As FWS is a need-based program awarded to those students with the least financial resources, supervisors will be encouraged to identify tasks that students can perform remotely to ensure that students receive the needed financial aid to continue being enrolled.
-The Student Employment Coordinator will work with supervisors to find appropriate remote work assignments so that students who wish to continue in the FWS can do so.
-The college will also monitor the number of students who have accepted awards and are actively working, as an opportunity to convert Work Study Funds to a grant-based program may be available.
+Students who accepted Federal Work-Study (FWS) awards and started to work at their positions after the start of the semester will be paid for the first two weeks of the semester according to their approved work schedule.
+Going forward, students will be permitted to work only from a remote location and will be paid only for hours they work.
+As FWS is a need-based program awarded to students with the least financial resources, the college encourages supervisors to identify tasks that students can perform remotely to ensure that students receive financial aid to continue being enrolled.
+The student employment coordinator will work with supervisors to find appropriate remote work assignments so that students who wish to continue in the FWS program can do so.
+The college will also monitor the number of students who have accepted awards and are actively working, as an opportunity to convert FWS funds to a grant-based program may be available.